hyoujeen/hyoujeen.github.io/_posts/2025-06-08-could-ipados-become-more-like-macos-to-stay-competitive.md

 featured_image: assets/images/posts/2025/apple-news-2025.png
 ---

-With Apple's WWDC25 approaching this upcoming week, my unrealistic(!) hope is that something akin to macOS's Terminal could be among the several macOS-like improvements promised for iPadOS.
+With Apple's WWDC25 approaching this week, my unrealistic(!) hope is that something akin to macOS's Terminal could be among the several macOS-like improvements promised for iPadOS.

 Back when I was a child, the bulky desktop monitor-keyboard setup was the norm.
 Some today would call this setup "vintage."
 Yet, it was on this "vintage" computer that I was introduced to programs that can help create tables of data and clusters of sentences such as Microsoft Excel and Microsoft Word, two of the public's go-to applications for productivity even in 2025.
 This was in the early 2000s.
 The "reign of the PC."